Load Tests and End-to-End Back-end Analysis

 At first glance, all solutions start with saving and running scenarios in vehicles such as JMeter and Gatling.
 Not wrong for the beginning, but not enough for later.
 While it is possible to run the written tests on a single machine with 500 requests, when a number of 5,000 is reached, they are no longer realistic tests.
 This affects the accuracy of the tests.
 Meanwhile, the maximum number of threads recommended on a single machine is 500.

 My suggestion here is: very simple, run your load tests distributed.
 There are different tools available for this.
-My suggestion would be Blazemeter or Loadium.
-These two tools distribute load tests written with tools such as JMeter and Gatling in the cloud environment.
+My suggestion would absolutely be Loadium.
+Loadium distributes load tests written with tools such as JMeter and Gatling in the cloud environment.
 In this way, you can run millions of tests instantly.
 For example, it enables you to run 50,000 instant tests with 100 machines, along with 500 instant tests from each machine.
 What you need to be aware of here is that these tests are run on the cloud.
-However, both solutions have an on-premise option.
+However, Loadium also has an on-premise option.